 We have a volunteer program that runs year round and offer courses and workshops in greenbuilding and soon permaculture as well.
 Our school is an 18+ building campus using various natural, green and earthship-inspired techniques.
 The campus features solar panels, rainwater harvesting systems, dry composting toilets, superadobe, rammed-earth tire structures, and more!

 So far we have repurposed over 15,500 tires and 420 tons of trash in construction.
-The education center has 124 local students and employs 40+ local school and construction staff.
-The curriculum is project-based and includes development projects the students will begin tackling in the villages of Comalapa.
-They will build smoke efficient stoves, water tanks, and the academy will build tire homes.
+The school serves 150 local students and employs 40+ local school and construction staff.
+The curriculum is project-based and equips students to carry out critical development projects in their community.
+They build smoke efficient stoves, water tanks, and compost latrines.
+In our one-month long Academy for international students, we build entire tire homes.

 Volunteers take part in our construction crew Mon-Fri 7am-4pm and have experiential learning in natural and green building techniques to construct a school campus.
 Activities may include making cob, compacting tires, cutting glass bottles to make bottle-bricks for natural lighting, using natural cactus nopal for sealants, etc.